Austro-Hungarian Aviation Troops: History

 The Air Service began in 1893 as a balloon corps (Militär-Aeronautische Anstalt) and would later be re-organized in 1912 under the command of Major Emil Uzelac, an army engineering officer.
 The Air Service would remain under his command until the end of World War I in 1918.
 The first officers of the air force were private pilots with no military aviation training.

 At the outbreak of war, the Air Service was composed of 10 observation balloons, 85 pilots and 39 operational aircraft.
+On 25 August 1914 (by the Old Style calendar still used in Russia)[8 September 1914 New Style], after trying various methods on previous occasions unsuccessfully, Pyotr Nesterov used his Morane-Saulnier Type G (s/n 281) to ram the Austrian Albatros B.II reconnaissance aircraft of observer Baron Friedrich von Rosenthal and pilot Franz Malina from FLIK 11.
+Both planes crashed and all three airmen died.
 By the end of 1914, there were 147 operational aircraft deployed in 14 units.
 Just as Austria-Hungary fielded a joint army and navy, they also had army and naval aviation arms.
 The latter operated seaplanes; Gottfried Freiherr von Banfield became an ace in one.
 The Adriatic Coast seaplane stations also hosted bombers.
 Lohners were the most common variant; the K Series heavy bombers mounted an offensive against the Italians that suffered few casualties.

 Austro-Hungarian pilots and aircrew originally faced the air forces of Romania and Russia, while also fielding air units in Serbia, Albania, and Montenegro.
 Only the Imperial Russian Air Service (IRAS) posed a credible threat, although its wartime production of 4,700 air frames gave it no numerical advantage over the Luftfahrtruppen before the IRAS ceased operations in mid-1917.
 The Austro-Hungarians requested, and received, aerial reinforcements from their German allies, especially in Galicia.

 On 30 September 1915, troops of the Serbian Army observed three Austro-Hungarian aircraft approaching Kragujevac.
 Soldiers shot at them with shotguns and machine-guns but failed to prevent them from dropping 45 bombs over the city, hitting military installations, the railway station and many other, mostly civilian, targets in the city.
 During the bombing raid, private Radoje Ljutovac fired at the enemy aircraft and shot one down.
-It crashed in the city and both pilots died from their injuries.
+It crashed in the city and both pilots [Captain Kurt von Schäfer and his assistant, trainee officer Otto Kirsch] died from their injuries.
 The gun Ljutovac used was not an anti-aircraft gun but a slightly modified Turkish gun captured during the First Balkan War in 1912.
 This was the first occasion that a military aircraft was shot down with artillery ground-to-air fire.
 In late November 1915, Austrian aeroplanes bombarded columns of soldiers and refugees from Serbia, as they trekked across the snowy plain of Kosovo, in the first aerial bombardment of civilians.